The Teachers

 In the tradition of the Buddha, the dharma teachings are considered precious and beyond price.

-The camp teachers Yanai, Kirsten, Brad and Catherine, share their experience and understanding without being paid from the camp fees for offering the teaching.
+The camp teachers Yanai, Kirsten, Brad and Julia, share their experience and understanding without being paid from the camp fees for offering the teaching.
 They rely upon the generosity and freely given financial support of those who value the teachings to live in this way.
 “Dana” means generosity and sharing what we have, to support that which we value.
 Participants on the camp will be invited to offer dana to the teachers in this spirit.